sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Fixed GREASE error handling so that ``make update`` target works.

 - Finally switched around so that locally supplied covername wins over ``ESNIKeys.public_name``.
 The opposite never really made sense but I do do that sometimes;-)